CEXTBurmawala/notes/project_setup/setup_new_project.md

 	- `git push -u origin develop` to push the work to github. the default branch will now be 'develop'.
 - Create the master branch and push it to github as well.
+- Delete vx.x.x branch.
-- Checkout the develop branch and create a new working branch called 'PROBUILD-###' and delete uneeded branches.
-There should now be 3 branches:
+- Checkout the develop branch and create a new working branch called 'PROBUILD-###'.
+- There should now be 3 branches:
+	- PROBUILD-###
 	- develop
 	- master
-	- PROBUILD-###
 - Get required node version from the platform 'package.json' file.
 - In both the platform and project directories:
 	- Run `node -v` to check the node version being used.